aplteam/Tatin/docs/SyntaxReference.md

 ```

-Scans `folder` recursively for the file "apl-dependencies.txt".
+Scans `folder` recursively for a file "apl-dependencies.txt".
 Folders with such a file will be scanned for packages defined in `pkgList`.
 Useful for finding out where one or more packages are used.

 `pkgList` must be a simple char vector with a list of comma-separated packages.

 The packages can be specified fully or partly.
-"Group" and "version" can be left out, while "Name" is mandatory.
-You may specify a major version but neither "Minor" nor "Patch".
-If you do anyway anything after the major number will be ignored.
+"Group" and "version" can be left out while "Name" is mandatory.
+You may specify a major version but "minor" and "patch" will be ignored when specified.

 Note that the search is *not* case-sensitive.

 Returns a fully qualified list with all hits.

-By default just the folder is returned that contains the file "apl-dependencies.txt".
-In case a 1 is passed as left argument (default is 0, other values led to an error) the actual package folders are returned, revealing the precise version(s) installed.
+By default just the folder is returned that contains a file "apl-dependencies.txt" that carries at least one of the packages defined.

+In case a 1 is passed as left argument (default is 0) the actual package folders rather than the hosting folder(s) are returned, revealing the precise version(s) installed.

 ### GetDeletePolicy